Cog-Creators/Red-DiscordBot/docs/install_windows.rst

 .. note:: Please make sure that the box to add Python to PATH is CHECKED, otherwise
           you may run into issues when trying to run Red.

-.. attention:: A restart might be required for the PATH changes to take an effect.

 * `Git <https://git-scm.com/download/win>`_

 .. attention:: Please choose the option to "Run Git from the Windows Command Prompt" in Git's setup.